thecoderishi/rigi-video-player-app/README.md

-# Custom Video Player App
+# GiggleFlix

-This is a custom video player app built with React.
-It provides various features such as playing/pausing videos, seeking, adjusting volume, changing playback speed, toggling fullscreen mode, and more.
+GiggleFlix is a fun and interactive video player application.
+With features like playback controls, volume adjustment, speed control, and playlist management, GiggleFlix provides an enjoyable video watching experience.

 ## Features